hmakelin/gisnav/README.md

 >
 > The other parameters are mainly to increase tolerance for variation in the GPS position estimate.
 GISNav in its
 > default configuration seems to be more accurate in estimating vertical position than horizontal position, so the
-> example has lower tolerances for vertical position error.
+> example has lower tolerance for vertical position error.
 >
 > *_camera yaw rotation speed may be less of an issue if a rotation agnostic neural network is used (not the case by
 > default)_